Discover all the tax services we offer

-To complete Form 2555, you will need to know:
+To complete Form 2555, you will need to know the following:

 Each expat is required to complete their own Form 2555—even spouses.
 If you file as married filing jointly, each spouse will need to complete their own Form 2555.
 You’ll then attach both forms to your joint tax return.

 The FEIE only allows you to exclude foreign-earned income from your US expat taxes.
 But what exactly is foreign-earned income?
 To understand this concept, we have to look at what the IRS considers “earned income” and “foreign income.”